donaldG21/nodejs-challenge-nest/README.md

 This will launch two containers (the nest api app and postgres db instance) in the default local ports (3000 and 5432 respectively).

+## See it in Action
+Access the Swagger UI at http://localhost:3000

 ## Test

 ```bash